 As a District Executive Chef at Freehand Hospitality, Steven oversees the culinary operations at several restaurants in the Queen’s Marque district including Daryâ, Drift, Bar Sofia, and more to come.
 And, as a lifelong lover of the ocean, beaches and the fresh salt air, Chef Steven is happy to call Halifax his new home.

-As Chef de Cuisine of Daryâ, Chef Wesley Bernard brings his curiosity and love for Lebanese, Moroccan, Turkish, and Israeli cooking (just to name a few) to the forefront.
+As Chef de Cuisine of Daryâ, Chef Wesley Bernard brings his curiosity and love for Lebanese, Moroccan, and Turkish cooking (just to name a few) to the forefront.
 Balancing an adventurous and playful approach with culinary integrity and cultural respect, Chef Wesley is excited to apply his own thoughtful research and personal travel experiences to Daryâ’s menu and transport his guests through the power of food.

 With more than 20 years of culinary experience, Chef Steven Kwon’s professional journey has taken him across Canada and around the globe.

 While studying overseas at the University of Korea, Steven Kwon realized his love for cooking and returned home to Vancouver to pursue culinary arts.
 After graduating in 2001, he cut his teeth in some of the city’s top fine dining establishments, including Bacchus Restaurant at the Wedgewood Hotel and Elixir Bar & Restaurant in the Opus Hotel.
 After moving to Toronto, Steven joined acclaimed Chef Lorenzo Losetos’ brigade at George Restaurant.
 In 2008, he was hired as Chef de Cuisine at Oliver & Bonacini Café Grill, Bayview Village, where he would apply his diverse restaurant experience to execute a wide range of internationally inspired fare.